Irish Museum of Time: Exhibition

 The museum houses the collections of two long-standing horologists in Ireland, David Boles and Colman Curran.
 It owns about 600 timepieces, and exhibits a number of clocks and watches on two floors, introducing various Irish clocks, as well as clocks from all over the world including the United States, the United Kingdom, Austria, Switzerland, France, Japan, and Russia.
 The oldest clock from the collection was made in 1551.
 It also owns William Clement's 1663 clock, the world's oldest surviving timepiece with an anchor escapement.

 The building currently housing the museum is a refurbished Neo-Gothic church built in the 1880s.
 Many of the old clocks are exhibited with pieces of furniture from the same periods.

+World's largest cuckoo clock exhibition

+On 27th March 2026, the world's largest public exhibition of cuckoo clocks was officially opened, housed in a specially created wing of the museum, within a restored 19th-century building known as Central Hall, specifically in the so-called "David Boles Gallery".
+Minister John Cummins and Mayor of Waterford City & County, Seámus Ryan, attended the opening.
+On 28th March 2026, the museum reopened its doors, following a temporary closure to facilitate expansion works.

+Thanks to the generosity of museum benefactor and co-founder David Boles, the collection was acquired in 2024 from brothers Roman and Maz Piekarski, who were closing their Cuckooland Museum in England, having collected cuckoo clocks for over 50 years.
+David Boles, also funded the restoration of the Central Hall building and the exhibition fit-out.

+The exhibition comprises over 400 cuckoo clocks, many dating back to the 19th century, when the craft reached its artistic and technical peak.
+Many of the clocks were cleaned and treated by expert conservators, same as a century-old fairground organ in the exhibition, which was also restored.

 Reception

 The Irish Museum of Time is the only horological museum in Ireland.
 It is Ireland's national horological museum.
 The museum has become a tourist destination.
 In 2024, along with the nearby Bishop's Palace, it was recognised by Tripadvisor's Travellers' Choice Awards.